OpenTSDB/opentsdb.net/docs/source/api_http/search/index.rst

   "query", "String", "The query string submitted.
 May be altered by the plugin", "name:sys.cpu.\*" "limit", "Integer", "The maximum number of items returned in the result set.
 Note that the actual number returned may be less than the limit.", "25"
-  "startIndex", "Integer", "The starting index for the current result set as provided in the query", "0" "time", "Integer", "The amount of time it took, in milliseconds, to complete the query", "120" "totalResults", "Integer", "The total number of results matched by the query", "1024" "results", "Array", "The result set.
+  "startIndex", "Integer", "The starting index for the current result set as provided in the query", "0" "metric", "String", "The metric used for the lookup", "*" "tags", "Array", "The list of tag pairs used for lookup queries.
+May be an empty list.", "[ ]" "time", "Integer", "The amount of time it took, in milliseconds, to complete the query", "120" "totalResults", "Integer", "The total number of results matched by the query", "1024" "results", "Array", "The result set.
 The format depends on the endpoint requested.", "*See Below*"